ikido/todomvc-mobile/README.md

     middleman

-5) Go to http://localhost:4567 to see it in action
+5) Go to http://localhost:4567/index_dev.html_ to see it in action

 6) Go to http://localhost:4567/jasmine to run jasmine tests

+## Project build

+Since we are running automated project build node.js will be required to run r.js command line optimizer.
+All project build steps are written and documented in /build.rb

+1) Get latest XCode from the App store, it's free download

+2) Install homebrew

+    ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)
+    brew doctor

+3) Install node.js

+    brew install node

+4) Switch into project dir

+    cd jasper-prototype

+5) Run project build script

+    ./build.sh

+6) Check project files in ./phonegap-build